barryclark/jekyll-now/README.md

 ### Step 1) Fork Jekyll Now to your User Repository

-Fork this repo and rename the repository to yourgithubusername.github.io.
+Fork this repo, then rename the repository to yourgithubusername.github.io.
 Your Jekyll blog can then immediately be viewed at that URL.

 ![Step 1](/images/step1.gif "Step 1")

 ### Step 2) Customize your site

 Enter your site name, description, avatar and many other options by editing the _config.yml file.
+In seconds you can add in social icons, Google Analytics tracking and Disqus commenting here too!

 ![_config.yml](/images/config.jpg "_config.yml")